-University Recreation and Athletic Center: Located at the Harborside Campus, the center opened for business on December 3, 1998 with over 2,200 people attending the grand opening festivities, which featured the center's first home men's basketball game.
-The center's three full-size wood basketball and vollevball courts showcase a wide variety of intramural and recreational programs, as well as play host to J&W's NCAA Division III wrestling team and the men's and women's basketball and volleyball teams.
-In addition to the courts, the center also boasts a state-of-the-art fitness center, an aerobics/dance studio, a multipurpose sport court, and locker room facilities open for use by the entire University community with proper ID.
+University Recreation and Athletic Center:

+Located at the Harborside Campus, the center opened for business on December 3, 1998 with more than 2,200 people attending the grand opening festivities, which featured the center's first home men's basketball game.
+The center's three full-size wood basketball and volleyball courts showcase a wide variety of intramural and recreational programs, and play host to J&W's NCAA Division III wrestling, men's and women's basketball, and volleyball teams.
+In addition to the courts, the center also boasts a state-of-the-art fitness center. an aerobics/dance studio, a multi-purpose sport court, and locker room facilities open for use by the entire University community with proper ID.

 Harborside Sports Rink: Located at the Harborside Campus, the rink serves as the venue for many intramural, recreational and campus programs.
-The all-sport surface provides students with a wide variety of programs including wiffleball, roller and deck hockey, and indoor soccer.
+The all-sport surface provides students with space for a wide variety of programs including wiffleball, roller and deck hockey, and indoor soccer.